cspanier/shift/shift/resource_db/doc/resource_db.md

-# shift.resource_db - A Graphic Resource Serialization Library
+# shift.resource_db - A Graphic Resource Library

 The purpose of `shift.resource_db` is to efficiently store data that is commonly used in graphics applications.

+* Quickly provide information about dependencies between resources
+* Use IDs instead of paths for cross references

 Each resource is assigned an identifier that is computed from a hash of its data.
 Cross references between resources are not

 * [buffer](#buffer)
 * [buffer_view](#buffer_view)